CMS & eCommerce written in Go

 Scalability

-Go's built-in support for concurrency and its lightweight, efficient runtime environment make it well-suited to building distributed systems.
-With Cradle it is combined with a service oriented design deployable in multiple ways, support for S3 and CockroachDB.
+Go's built-in support for concurrency and its lightweight, efficient runtime environment make it well-suited to build distributed systems.
+With Cradle it's combined with a service oriented design deployable in multiple ways, support for S3 and CockroachDB.

-A flexible infrastructure, that grows with your business.
-Whether you're running on a single server or need to scale to an anycast deployment, Cradle's architecture can adapt to your requirements, from small installations to enterprise-level deployments.
+A flexible infrastructure, adaptable to your business.
+Whether you're running on a single server or need to an anycast deployment, Cradle's architecture can adapt to your requirements, from small installations to enterprise-level deployments.

 About Go